 - If you follow no other tip, make sure you call or check their Facebook page before heading out.
 Different apple varieties ripen at different times, and the popular types sometimes run out.
 Many orchards will also close for inclement weather.

 - Many orchards will offer already-picked apples to purchase and even “ground apples” (those picked up off the ground and may have some blemishes) for a discounted price.
 Check late in the season for discounts–these are great for things like applesauce and pies!

 - Ask about varieties – depending on what you want to do with your apples you will be directed to those best for cooking or eating.

 - Don’t forget the extras – apple cider, baked goods, and even gift items are usually available for purchase.

 - Allergic to bees or wasps?
 Orchards are the perfect place for them, so be careful.

 We always recommend checking with the orchards & farms before heading out.
 Produce availability varies year to year and season to season depending on weather and other variables.

 Are you looking for that perfect family-friendly orchard to check out this Fall?
 We would love to suggest Tuken’s Orchard & Farm Market.
 Your kiddos will love checking out the Critter Coral (small fee applies), exploring the orchard & farm, and of course – picking those delicious apples!

 Tuken’s is the premier u-pick destination for a plethora of fruits and vegetables.
-With many of your favorite varieties of early, mid, and late season apples, visitors can pick their own from August through November.
+Enjoy a bountiful selection of apples and pears (including Asian pears), Honey Crisp, and 40 additional varieties through October and into November!
 The orchard is specifically designed for u-pick, as the trees are heavy fruiting and apples hang lower to the ground for easy access.

 Mon-Sat 10am to 6pm & Sun 11am to 5pm